Skip to main content

 How Does Molecular Structure Differentiate Hormone Actions?

 The distinction between bioidentical and non-bioidentical hormones is not merely semantic; it has significant pharmacodynamic implications at the molecular level.
-Medroxyprogesterone acetate (MPA), the synthetic progestin used in the WHI, has a different from native progesterone.
+Medroxyprogesterone acetate (MPA), the synthetic progestin used in the WHI, has a different molecular structure from native progesterone.
 While both bind to the progesterone receptor, MPA also has androgenic and glucocorticoid activity, leading to a different downstream signaling cascade.

 Micronized progesterone, being bioidentical, interacts with the progesterone receptor in a way that more closely mimics endogenous progesterone.
 This difference is believed to account for the different risk profiles observed, particularly regarding breast cancer and cardiovascular effects.
 Studies have suggested that micronized progesterone, unlike some synthetic progestins, does not negate the cardiovascular benefits of estrogen and may be associated with a lower risk of breast cancer.